ethereum/go-ethereum/docs/interacting-with-geth/rpc/ns-personal.md

 description: Documentation for the JSON-RPC API "personal" namespace
 ---

+{% include note.html content="The personal namespace will be deprecated in the very near future.
+All the methods in the personal namespace have equivalents in Clef or Geth" %}

 The personal API manages private keys in the key store.

 ## personal_deriveAccount